ZEPL/zepl-documentation/docs/guide/interpreter/jdbc.md

 ### Whitelist IP addresses
 ZEPL connects your database using two IP addresses **52.38.31.66** and **52.32.218.160**.
 It's recommended to setup firewall and whitelist the IP.

-## Connecting to a database in Private Network with an SSH Tunnel
+## Connecting to a database in private network with an SSH tunnel

 To connect to a database in a private network, create an SSH tunnel using the following steps: